2022

 2023-0220 9 Feb 2022 Manchester South

-Ministry of Justice Department of Health and Social Care
+Department of Health and Social Care Ministry of Justice

-Concerns summary Critically long national waiting lists for mental health therapy, inconsistent application of referral/discharge policies, and a lack of proper consideration for mental health vulnerabilities during prosecutions, with no clear mechanism for sharing lessons.
+Concerns summary (AI summary) Critically long national waiting lists for mental health therapy, inconsistent application of referral/discharge policies, and a lack of proper consideration for mental health vulnerabilities during prosecutions, with no clear mechanism for sharing lessons.

 Benjamin Stroud